We Need Volunteer Deputy Registrars

 - After passing the test, receive your Certificate of Appointment and your VDR identity card before you leave the building.

-All in, the whole process at the Dallas County Elections Department takes less than an hour.
+All in all, the whole process at the Dallas County Elections Department takes less than an hour.

 Volunteer Deputy Registrar Qualifications